Refinable modeling for unbinned SMEFT analyses: Learning from simulation

 and explicitly uses two different samples in the two terms.
 For the reweighting-based tractable effects in Sec.~\ref{sec:synthetic-reweighting} and Sec.~\ref{sec:synthetic-SMEFT}, the per-event joint likelihood is available, and we can use Eq.~\ref{eq:synthetic-reweighting} to rewrite the cross-entropy loss with a single pdf as

 The two terms in Eq.~\ref{eq:CE-1samp} separately agree with the two expectations in Eq.~\ref{eq:CE-2samp}.
 The approximation of Eq.~\ref{eq:CE-1samp} for a synthetic data set is

-It is a different approximation for the same minimization problem.
 The main difference to Eq.~\ref{eq:CE-2samp-empirical} is the absence of independent stochastic fluctuations in the two terms.
 In both cases, $\hat f(\bx)$ is implemented as a finitely but sufficiently expressive ML algorithm, approximating the exact solution.
 We denote this approximation by